Everyone starts strong with a desire to achieve big in life but success comes to those with love towards achieving and commitment to be at the end…

 Q1.
 Now a day, Law students prefer to work in Supreme Court directly after his degree?
 Do you think this is appropriate?

 If any Law graduate has not sufficient knowledge of this, he will not perform better in High Court and Supreme Court as he lacks in the knowledge of practical mistakes which a lawyer do when he loses a Case.
-This is the reason that in Supreme Court after minimum experience of 5 years, you can be Advocate on Record.
+This is the reason that in Supreme Court after the minimum experience of 5 years, you can be Advocate on Record.
 So according to me, firstly Law students should join District court, work for at least two years there and then they should proceed further.

 Ans: According to me, internship is only beneficial to you when you can contribute and learn in the work process where you are working as an intern and if you are setting there as Mute Spectator, there is no benefit of such internship.
-This will discourage you that I can’t contribute in that work, and plays negative role in spite of encouraging you.
+This will discourage you that I can’t contribute in that work, and plays a negative role in spite of encouraging you.
 From that internship, you can achieve certificates to add in your C.V but will not help yourself in terms of knowledge in your upcoming Legal Career.

 Q3.Sir, why some Law students excel in their lives and Join SC whereas some never think beyond of District Courts?

 Ans: Let me clear you one thing that parameter of success is not Practicing in Supreme Court or District Court.
-Sometimes you are getting lot of cases of trial and you became very good criminal lawyer so you are continuously working in district court and it doesn’t make sense that he is a small Lawyer or Big lawyer.
+Sometimes you are getting a lot of cases of trial and you became a very good criminal lawyer so you are continuously working in the district court and it doesn’t make sense that he is a small Lawyer or Big lawyer.
 This concept is totally wrong.
-In India, there are many veteran Lawyers who are practicing and practiced in District Courts.
+In India, there are many veteran Lawyers who are practicing and practicing in District Courts.
 Even Ram Jethmalani Sir has also worked in District Courts.
 I also go trial courts in some matters related to CBI and others.

 It doesn’t matter in which forum you have more work; it depends upon your interest, your inclination towards particular types of cases.
 If you are good in trials, go for district courts, if you are comfortable in Constitutional matters, go for either SC of HC.